-Unlike the UK, USA, Australia, Canada or many other countries, New Zealand doesn’t have state or provincial governments.
+Unlike the UK, USA, Australia, Canada and many other countries, New Zealand does not have state or provincial governments.
 So our system of government is more compact and straightforward.

 Who does what